 The South Bass Trail can be difficult to access in winter due to the necessity to travel on 30 miles of remote roads.
 During wet years snow is the main hindrance with mud being the biggest concern in late winter and early spring.
 The primary access road is FR 328 which is administered by the U.S. Forest Service.
 The Boucher Trail as it parallels the west side of Hermit Canyon is known for developing a serious stretch of ice after big storms and during the spring melt.
 This is due to the trail's west-facing exposure which allows for significant daytime heating.
 When this daytime thaw combines with the cold nighttime temperatures of the upper canyon you have a perfect recipe for trail-ice.
 The Hermit Trail has less snow and ice than any other trail on the South Rim.
 This is due in part to the trailhead being at less than 7000ft.
 In addition, at about 0.5 miles the trail turns from north-facing to southwest-facing as it descends through the Coconino Sandstone.
 So expect some snow and ice at first, but with quickly improving conditions as you descend.
 The Bright Angel Trail is a fault line trail that is primarily north-facing.
 Packed snow and ice tends to be consistently encountered for the initial three miles.
 The South Kaibab Trail is a ridgeline trail that receives considerable daytime heating.
 The initial 1/4 mile, known as the Chimney, is north-facing and holds ice all winter long.
 Below the Chimney, ice is intermittent.
 The Grandview Trail is north-facing and at a higher elevation and thus receives considerable snow at the trailhead.
 This trail, more than any other, tends to turn around unprepared hikers due to the combination of narrow sections of trail, exposure, and ice.
 The New Hance Trail and the South Bass Trail are the least used South Rim trails in the winter.
 First time winter hikers often report route finding problems on the New Hance Trail.
 The Backcountry Information Center recommends hikers consider not ending a backpack trip on this trail in winter, especially when a big storm is forecasted.
 The Tanner Trail has a long and prolonged north-facing section.
 The upper two miles tend to remain snow covered throughout the winter.

 Foot travel across the Kaibab Plateau (North Rim) in winter shares many of the pleasures, and dangers, of a journey through a high mountain environment.
 Deep snow brings peace and a unique kind of beauty to the Kaibab forest, but quiet may be harder to come by when the winds of winter hum across the meadows and howl through the trees.
 With the exception of avalanche and crevasse, the Kaibab Plateau in winter offers all the potential pitfalls of lofty peaks: high elevation, extreme cold, violent storms bringing remarkable snow fall, and great distances, all encountered in one of the most isolated locations in the lower 48.
 It’s possible to cover the entire 45 miles between Jacob Lake and the North Rim and not see another soul so self-sufficiency becomes the primary requirement imposed by the landscape.
 Tested and reliable winter tents and sleeping bags, insulation that will work when wet, shell layers that provide effective protection from wind and the wetness of the snow, spare parts for stoves, tents, ski bindings or snowshoes, an efficient snow shovel, plenty of high calorie food, fuel for melting snow, and, most importantly, the personal expertise required to use it all effectively and safely are key components in a successful passage.
-The tranquility of a quiet evening with a winter sunset flaring overhead represents one face of the Kaibab Plateau in winter, but it is well to remember the other side and to be more than prepared when snow, wind, and cold team up and rush you like an arctic wave.
+The tranquility of a quiet evening with a winter sunset flaring overhead represents one face of the Kaibab Plateau, but it is well to remember the sunset obscuring other face, wind-dominated and arctic, which can quickly turn hands to ice and paralyze one’s ability to make a rational decision.